Back to Blog

 Introduction: What is a Phone Farm?

 A phone farm is a collection of physical smartphones configured to run automated tasks simultaneously.
-In the context of Instagram automation, a phone farm allows operators to manage multiple accounts across real devices, each with authentic hardware fingerprints and genuine mobile connections.
+In the context of Instagram automation, it lets operators manage accounts across real devices while controlling device, profile, power, and network configuration directly.

 Professional phone farm setup with 20 Android smartphones in a wire rack with clean cable management